 A few years ago, I decided it would be a brilliant idea to bring each of my husband’s three young nieces to New York City for a week when they became tweens.

-Kids are more open-minded when it comes to dessert, so we broadened their culinary horizons with cannoli from Little Italy and the more adventurous flavors at Doughnut Plant.
+Kids are more open-minded when it comes to dessert, so cannoli from Little Italy were a hit.

 Here are NYC activities for kids that rated highly on the tween-o-meter, and the attractions that were total flops.